-I love to make homemade mayonnaise if I need to up the “awesome” factor.
+I love to make homemade mayonnaise if I need to up the “awesome” factor of a recipe like this.
 I have experimented with my recipe a lot over the years and at this point I pretty much have it down to a science.
-Most recipes tell you to use a blender or food processor, but the small quantity of ingredients never seems to get emulsified (it always hides under the blades.)
+Most recipes tell you to use a blender or food processor, but the ingredients never seem to emulsify (they always hide under the blades.)
 I find that using a hand mixer is the best way to get the job done.

 I also transfer whatever oil I’m using to a squeeze bottle for quick and painless dripping; it’s much easier than trying to blend and pour from a measuring cup at the same time.
 I usually make mayonnaise with all canola oil, but for this batch I added a fruity, mellow olive oil to pair with the tuna.

 As for the tuna salad, the mayonnaise really does most of the work here, but hard-boiled eggs, capers, parsley, and a squeeze of lemon all help to brighten up the final dish.
 I piled the tuna salad on slices of toasted French baguette, and finished it off under the broiler with a sprinkling of grated Parmesan (an addition that was a million miles ahead of its American cheese counterpart).
 I’d say the old deli counter classic just got a run for its money!

 - 1 teaspoon

 apple cider vinegar

 - 1/4 cup